Symposium Chairs

 - Computation offloading

-- AI-based Smart Cities with UAS
+- AI-based smart cities/smart agriculture with UAS

 - AI-based surveillance systems

-- Computer Vision for UASs
+- Computer vision for UAS

 Important Dates

-Submission
+Paper Submission Deadline

 Submission Guidelines

-Prospective authors are invited to submit original technical papers—up to 6 pages of length, using the EDAS link for possible publication in the IWCMC 2023 Conference Proceedings, which will be submitted to the IEEE Xplore.
-Selected papers will further considered for possible publication in three special issues in the following Journals.
-For more information, click here
+Prospective authors are invited to submit original technical papers—up to 6 pages of length, using the EDAS link for possible publication in the IWCMC 2025 Conference Proceedings, which will be submitted to the IEEE Xplore.